hueseyincelik/hololive/README.md

 ```
 Therefore, it is recommended to always use the general `SciPy` implementation for 2D FFT.

 Furthermore, applying `scikit-image`'s phase unwrapping algorithm to the reconstructed phase can result in a significant performance penalty (around $50\text{ms}$ in the above tested setup).
-Moreover, each additional filter operation incurs a performance penalty (especially the Gaussian line filter).
+Moreover, each additional filter operation incurs a performance penalty (especially the various line filters).

 ## Installation
 Install all required packages with pip using: